Meet Patricia "Patty" O'Grady

 Positive Psychology in the Elementary School Classroom

 (2013), W.W.
 Norton & Company, New York, is a foundation work in the field.
 Her book is currently in Chinese translation.
 O’Grady’s research and writing focuses on the affective neuroscience of learning and the taxonomy of emotional-social learning.
 Her interest is building developmental assets that empower all children and youth to excel in learning and life.
 An expert in the area of positive psychology in education, her research and writing focuses on the neuroscience of learning, the emotional correlates of accomplishment and the affective taxonomy of teaching.
-Her interest is building developmental assets that all children need to excel in learning and in life.

 In addition to her public scholarship, O'Grady has published numerous articles in academic journals including in New Horizons for Learning (John Hopkins University) and the National Teaching and Learning Forum (Jossey-Bass).

 She is a popular conference keynote speaker and invited presenter.
 Most recently, she spoke at the Learning and Brain Conference (San Francisco), the Young Child Expo (New York), World Congress on Positive Psychology (Orlando) and the Progressive Education Network (New York).